KomodoPlatform/Documentation.rst.old/docs/source/agama/sign-multisig-transaction.rst

 .. image:: http://i.imgur.com/7IQj5SH.png
 	:alt: second-signer

-once you press ``verify transaction`` an option to send the transaction will show and you will be able to send the transaction IF all required signatures are done.
+Once you press ``verify transaction`` an option to send the transaction will show and you will be able to send the transaction IF all required signatures are done.
 If any other signature is required then this process will need to be repeated by the number of signers needed.